Where We Be

 hike.
 We were high up the face of the terraced

-vineyards, walking right amongst them, but
+vineyards, walking amongst them, but nearly

-beginning and end.
+level the entire way.
 At the end we descended

 to the town of St. Leonard, where we caught a